-Applied Technologies Division MANUFACTURING TECHNOLOGY • Associate of Applied Science Degree in Manufacturing Technology (Concentration in Advanced Manufacturing, MEMS Designer, MEMS Technician or Semiconductor Manufacturing) Certificate in Manufacturing Technology Program Description The Manufacturing Technology program provides students with a broad base of skills in analog and digital electronics with concentrations in Advanced Manufacturing, MEMS (Micro-Electro Mechanical Systems) and Semiconductor Manufacturing (SMT).
+[-] Course available through Distance Learning (see page 49.)
+Applied Technologies Division MANUFACTURING TECHNOLOGY • Associate of Applied Science Degree in Manufacturing Technology (Concentration in Advanced Manufacturing, MEMS Designer, MEMS Technician or Semiconductor Manufacturina) Certificate in Manufacturing Technology Program Description The Manufacturing Technology program provides students with a broad base of skills in analog and digital electronics with concentrations in Advanced Manufacturing, MEMS (Micro-Electro Mechanical Systems) and Semiconductor Manufacturing (SMT).
 Training is provided in the fundamental concepts of electronics and mechanical components.
 Circuits-which have application in micro-machines, digital equipment manufacturing, measurement and control, advanced materials science and semiconductors-are covered depending on the concentration.
 Laboratory facilities containing modern equipment for testing, troubleshooting, calibrating, analyzing and designing electronic systems and for processing wafers are used in the SMT and MEMS concentrations.
 Advanced Manufacturing, in addition, studies the science of materials, including computers, electronic instruments, wafer processing equipment and electromechanical equipment.
 Other laboratory facilities provide the ability to analyze and test various materials and components.
 Career and Advancement Opportunities Manufacturing Technology is a rapidly growing and changing technical field.
 Whether in Semiconductor Manufacturing, Advanced Manufacturing or with Micro Devices, the student will be a trained technician that can expect favorable job opportunities, promotion potential and rapid advancement in many manufacturing industries.
-MT graduates are typically employed with companies whose primary activity is manufacturing and production, and research and development.
+MT graduates are typically employed with companies whose primary activity is manufacturing and production and research and development.
 Graduates will be eligible for entry-level technical positions in a wide range of scientific disciplines utilizing state-of-the-art technology, depending on the concentration electives chosen to specialize in.
 Special Requirements Students applying for this program should be seriously interested in the study of fundamental concepts of electronics and mechanical components.
-Contact Information Program information is available from the program director at (505) 224-3711, or from Advisement and Counseling at (505) 224-4321 (Main Campus) or (505) 224-5646 (Montoya Campus).
-MANUFACTURING TECHNOLOGY (ADVANCED MANUFACTURING CONCENTRATION) DEGREE AND CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
-Certificate requirement = 39 credits Degree requirement = 76-77 credits
+CONTACT INFORMATION Program information is available from the program director at (505) 224-3711, or from Academic Advisement and Career Development at (505) 224-4321.
+MANUFACTURING TECHNOLOGY (Advanced Manufacturing Concentration) Degree and Certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
+Certificate requirement = 39 credits

+Degree requirement = 76-78 credits

-ENG 100 ■ or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)
+ENG 100 or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

+RDG 100

+or

+Accuplacer

+Reading score of

+80 or equivalent

+(for arts and

+sciences courses)

+MATH 120 □ (for MATH 121 or CHEM 121/121L)

+Note: The following upper level courses, MATH 162, PHYS 160/160L or CHEM 121/121L will be necessary if your plans are for a 4 year college or work in research labs.
+MANUFACTURING TECHNOLOGY (MEMS Designer Concentration) Degree and Certificate Recommended Course Sequence for Full-time Students (Part-time students should see an Academic Advisor to customize their educational plans.)
+Certificate requirement = 38 credits Degree requirement = 75-77 credits

-RDG 100 are or Accuplacer
+ENG 100 a or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

+RDG 100

+arr or Accuplacer

-Reading score of 80 or equivalent (for A&S courses)
+Reading score of 80 or equivalent (for arts and sciences courses)

-IT 101 (for MT 105)

 MATH 120 (for MATH 121 or CHEM 121/121L)

-MANUFACTURING TECHNOLOGY (MEMS DESIGNER CONCENTRATION) DEGREE AND CERTIFICATE Recommended Course Sequence for Full-time Students (Part-time students should see an Advisor or Counselor to customize their educational plans.)
-Certificate requirement = 38 credits Degree requirement = 79-80 credits

-ENG 100 ■ or Accuplacer Sentence Skills score of 85 or equivalent (for ENG 101)

-RDG 100 are or Accuplacer

-Reading score of 80 or equivalent (for A&S courses)

-IT 101 □ (for MT 105)

-MATH 120 ■ (for MATH 121 or CHEM 121/121L)